upper/upper.io/upper-docs/upper.io/v3/content/postgresql/index.md

 cat example.sql | PGPASSWORD=upperio psql -Uupperio upperio_tests
 ```

-The Go code below will add some rows to the `birthday` table and it then will
-print the same rows that were inserted.
+The rows are inserted into the `birthday` table.
+The database is queried for the insertions and is set to print them to standard output.

 ```go
 // example.go